gongyan1/FANet/README.md

 C or T after the name of a method represents the input is a color or thermal image. ”−” denotes the corresponding information is not reported in the paper.
 Bold indicates best performance.

 ![](./result1.png)

 Comparison of the proposed FAM with existing methods on ReID datasets Market1501 and Duke.
 Nf is the number of features used in the inference stage.
-Bold indicates best performance; italic with underline represents the second best performance
+Bold indicates best performance; italic with underline represents the second best performance.

 ![](./result2.png)